 In view that the Company offers diverse lending products covering all of the customers' business requirements.
 However, due to the economic slowdown, the Company There was a decrease in the amount of financing amount including increasing caution to mitigate the damage from non-performing loans arising from the release of old or new loans.
-As a result, the revenues and profits for the year 2021 have decreased effect to decreased in retained earnings and shareholders' equity at the end of 2021 Company.
-Shareholders' equity as of 31 December 2021 and 2020 was 939.60 million baht and 1,074.95 million baht, respectively, the rate of return to shareholders as of December 31, 2021, and 2020 decreased to a percentage (3.17) from 18.56.
-Current year operating loss
+As a result, the Company had loss operation for the year 2022 effect to decreased in retained earnings and shareholders' equity.
+However, the Company increased share capital and fully paid up at beginning of the year about 265.74 million baht.
+As a result, shareholder's equity as of 31 December 2022 and 2021 was 1,108.43 million baht and 939.60 million baht, respectively.